Updated October 2021

 Life with Epilepsy

-There are a number of places to find educational opportunities and support, including the Epilepsy Foundation.
-This organization provides educational options, support services, and other resource lists (including transportation services information and assistance understanding health coverage, kids’ camps, and financial assistance, to name a few).
+A good source of information for people living with epilepsy is the Epilepsy Foundation.
+This organization provides educational options, support services, and other resource lists (including transportation services information, help understanding health coverage, information about camps for kids with epilepsy, financial assistance, and more).

-If you need a second opinion or want additional information on how to best adjust to life with epilepsy, contact the UPMC Comprehensive Epilepsy Center.
+If you need a second opinion or more information on how to live your best life with epilepsy, contact the UPMC Comprehensive Epilepsy Center.

 The UPMC Department of Neurosurgery is the largest academic neurosurgical provider in the United States.
 We perform more than 11,000 procedures each year.
 We treat conditions of the brain, skull base, spine, and nerves, including the most complex disorders.
 Whether your condition requires surgery or not, we strive to provide the most advanced, complete care possible.
 Our surgeons are developing new techniques and tools, including minimally invasive treatments.
 U.S. News & World Report ranks neurology and neurosurgery at UPMC Presbyterian Shadyside as among the best in the country.
 We also rank among the top neurosurgery departments in the U.S. for National Institutes of Health funding, a benchmark in research excellence.